-A late assignment may still be submitted up to three consecutive calendar days (72 hours) from the original deadline for that assessment.
-The assignment must be submitted to the appropriate year Administrative Co-ordinator in Saskatoon, or the Educational Consultant in Regina for years 1-2.
+A late assignment submitted up to three consecutive calendar days (72 hours) from the original deadline qualifies to receive partial credit as indicated below.
+The assignment must be submitted to the appropriate year Administrative Coordinator in Saskatoon, or the Educational Consultant in Regina for years 1-2.
 Years 3-4 must submit to the Rotation Coordinator.
 The student, if submitting a late assignment that is deemed to be at or above the pass mark for that assignment will receive the pass mark for the assignment.
 If it is assessed as below the pass mark, the student will receive the actual grade assigned for the assignment.

 Any late assignments not submitted by 23:59 on the third day will receive a mark of 0%.
 After this period, all mandatory assignments must still be submitted, or the student will be deemed to be missing a course component, which will result in an incomplete course.
 Subsequent academic consequences will be determined at the promotions committee meetings.